adobe/aepsdk-react-native/README.md

 ## Installation

-You need to install the SDK with [npm](https://www.npmjs.com/) and configure the native Android/iOS project in your react native project.
+You need to install the SDK with [npm](https://www.npmjs.com/) and configure the native Android/iOS project in your React Native project.

-> Note: If you are new to React Native we suggest you follow the [React Native Getting Started](<https://facebook.github.io/react-native/docs/getting-started.html>) page before continuing.
+> Note: If you are new to React Native, we suggest you follow the [React Native Getting Started](<https://facebook.github.io/react-native/docs/getting-started.html>) page before continuing.

 ### Install npm package